jlcastro1877/seo_challenge_page/README.md

 I saw three classes float-right and float-left(2x), I let them as I found, because it was not duplicated in the HTML or CSS, for my view they were ok.

 THEN I find accessible alt attributes
-There were no alt attributes, I had to create three for each image.
+There were no alt attributes, I had to create alt attributes for each image link.

 WHEN I view the heading attributes
 In my point of view, the heading attributes were set correctly, for each heading h1, h2 h3.
 I didn't feel the necessity to refactor those.